-What is a Promotion Plan and how is it different from every other plan we’ve talked about?
+What is a Promotion Plan and how is it different from a Business Plan or a Marketing Plan?

 To quickly recap my video, the main differences are: